stafiprotocol/developer/docs/developethlsd/ethlsdapp.md

 ## Build and deploy

-Run `npm run build or build:dev` to build your app, the static files will be placed in `out` folder.
+Run `yarn build` or `yarn build:dev` to build your app, the static files will be placed in `out` folder.
 Upload those files to any static web hosting services you like.